Important - we will send you an email to confirm this!

 Care should be taken in wearing clothing and footwear that will generally avoid risk of injury from sharp or heavy objects etc.

-• Paid staff/volunteers should take care when working in areas that are poorly lit.
+Paid staff should take care when working in areas that are poorly lit.
 If necessary supplementary lighting should be obtained, or work should be continued when there is more light.

-• If Paid staff/volunteers are attacked or threatened with a view to gaining access to an area of the site, stealing money or goods or for any other reason, they must act in such a way as to minimise danger to themselves.
+If Paid staff are attacked or threatened with a view to gaining access to an area of the site, stealing money or goods or for any other reason, they must act in such a way as to minimise danger to themselves.

 or cancel signup